Forrest Lamp

 Forrest Noah Lamp (born February 20, 1994) is an American former professional football player who was a guard in the National Football League (NFL).
 He played college football for the Western Kentucky Hilltoppers and was selected by the Los Angeles Chargers in the second round of the 2017 NFL draft, and also played in the NFL for the New Orleans Saints.

+Following his career, he became a sports agent.

 Early life

 Lamp attended Venice High School in Venice, Florida.
 He played both offensive and defensive line.
 A two-star offensive tackle recruit, Lamp committed to Western Kentucky University to play college football.

 College career

 Lamp redshirted his first year at Western Kentucky in 2012.
 He opened the season as the starter at right guard, before shifting to left tackle for the final nine games.
 Lamp remained the starting left tackle throughout his college career, starting 51 games total in his career.

 Professional career

 Pre-draft

 Lamp received an invitation to the Senior Bowl and had his stock quickly rise after a solid week of practice.
 He injured his ankle and was unable to play in the game.
 Although he played offensive tackle throughout his collegiate career, many teams speculated a switch to guard in the NFL due to his lack of arm length.
 He also attended the NFL Combine and completed all of the combine drills.

 At Western Kentucky's Pro Day, Lamp opted to only run positional drills and stood on his combine performance.
 NFL draft experts and analysts projected Lamp to be selected in the first round.
 He was ranked the top guard in the draft by NFLDraftScout.com and Pro Football Focus, the top offensive lineman by ESPN, the top interior offensive lineman by NFL media analysts Mike Mayock and Bucky Brooks, and the third best offensive tackle by Sports Illustrated.